mfx-inria/Variable-width-contouring/README.md

 The basic usage is ``fill -p input_file -o output_file``.
 Without  ``-o`` just the PDF file ``input_file.pdf`` is generated (unless ``--no-pdf``).

+### Input format

+The ``input_file`` starts with the minimal and maximal allowed bead width.
+The rest is a sequence of polygonal closed curves.
+Each curve starts with the number of sample points (on one line).
+Then there is one sample per line.
+Each sample gives ``x, y``.

+### Output format

 The ``output_file`` is a (textual) sequence of print paths.
 Each print path start with the number of samples.
 Then there is one sample per line.
 Each sample gives ``x, y, radius (half width), tangent_x, tangent_y``.

+## Dataset

+The ``input/`` directory has some sample input files.

+The set of 300 input files in input/dataset/ is the one used in the paper and originates from the following work:

+> _A framework for adaptive width control of dense contour-parallel toolpaths in fused deposition modeling_.
+Tim Kuipers, Eugeni L. Doubrovski, Jun Wu, and Charlie C. L. Wang.
+2020. [arXiv:2004.13497 [cs.GR]](https://arxiv.org/abs/2004.13497) In submission.